apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Patrick Dempsey Named People’s 2023 Sexiest Man Alive**
+**Nintendo's 330M+ User Accounts Will Be Foundation Of "Lasting Relationship With Consumers"**

-You can read more about it [here](https://variety.com/2023/tv/news/patrick-dempsey-peoples-sexiest-man-alive-2023-1235783627/).
+You can read more about it [here](https://www.nintendolife.com/news/2023/11/nintendos-330mplus-user-accounts-will-be-foundation-of-lasting-relationship-with-consumers).

 ## Requirements
 - Python 3.8